delanyodevio/keke/src/signup.md

   - "/scripts/signup.js"
 ---

+Welcome.
 We are excited to have you.
 Next we will guide you through setting up your user account.

 Are you already a user?
 [Please login here](/login)